nats-io/nats-architecture-and-design/adr/ADR-15.md

 - If no subject is provided, along with no stream name, the library won't be able to locate/create the consumer.
 - For pull subscriptions ack policy of "none" or "all" is an error.

-At the time of this writing, the consumer configuration object looks like this (ordred alphabetically, not as seen in js.go):
+At the time of this writing, the consumer configuration object looks like this (ordered alphabetically, not as seen in js.go):

 ```go
 type ConsumerConfig struct {